 In addition to Law Review, PSL also has the Arbitration Law Review and the Journal for Law and International Affairs.

 Penn State Law does not charge any scheduling or registration fee for on-campus visits.
-In lieu of any fees, Penn State Law invites employers participating in On-Campus Interview (OCI) week (August 2 – 6, 2021) to consider making a voluntary $250 contribution to our Public Interest Law Foundation Summer Fellowship Fund.
+In lieu of any fees, Penn State Law invites employers participating in our Recruitment Programs to consider making a voluntary $250 contribution to our Public Interest Law Foundation Summer Fellowship Fund.
 Fully 100% of these donations are used to fund our program which provides stipends to those students who have accepted unpaid summer internships with public interest employers.
 Each summer, this program helps provide legal services to those most in need of the energy, dedication and talent of Penn State Law students.
 100% of the contribution is tax-deductible.
 No additional privileges or allowances are granted or removed in connection with any donation.

 To make a contribution, please click here.